tfrommen/text-modules/readme.txt

 `
 /**
- * Filter the HTML before the widget content.
+ * Filters the HTML before the widget content.
  *
  * @param string $before_widget_content Some HTML before the widget content.
  */